buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_TankTypePressureVessel.md

 # Pset_TankTypePressureVessel

-Common attributes of a pressure vessel.
+Common attributes of a pressure vessel.<!-- end of definition -->